 Since 2012, I have been working on brands.
 Whether it was big enterprise brands or smaller ‘mom and pop’ brands, I learned a lot about brand strategy, brand development and brand messaging.
 I realized that a brand can truly help your business differentiate itself – if it is done well.
 At that point in time, companies and organizations were moving from brand missions and visions to brand purpose.
 This got me excited, and I decided to learn more.
-In 2014, at my business, I parlayed this knowledge and experience into services we could offer our clients – whether it is building their brand architecture, brand identity (logo, look and feel) or key messages.
+In 2014, I parlayed this knowledge and experience into services we could offer our clients – whether it is building their brand architecture, brand identity (logo, look and feel) or key messages.
 It has been a focus service of our agency since then.

 While all of this was happening professionally, I noticed a parallel story was unfolding in my personal life in our school system.
 My involvement with the Red Bank Borough Public Schools runs deep, starting as many moms do by getting involved with the PTO, but then quickly turning into advocacy for fair school funding.